MartinMohammed/IBM-jwt-authorization/README.md

 ## Contributing

 Contributions to the Auth API are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.

-## License

-The Auth API is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
-The full license text is available in the `LICENSE` file.

----
-With this update, the section now contains additional information about the WhatsApp Bot Project, the responsibilities in the project, and the various components involved.
-The section also provides detailed information about the Auth API, including installation instructions, API endpoints, authentication mechanism, error handling, Swagger UI for documentation, dependencies, contributing guidelines, and licensing information.
-The section now serves as a comprehensive guide for anyone interested in using or contributing to the Auth API.

 # WhatsApp Middleware NPM Package